OpenINF/wg-a-team/README.md

 we sometimes still use the nickname “A-Team”, and you'll see A-Team references scattered around our codebases.

-We're a group of programmers who develop and support a wide range of services, tools, and automation that serve the engineering teams at OpenINF, with a specific focus on work that increases the productivity of those teams.
+We’re a group of programmers who develop and support a wide range of services, tools, and automation that serve the engineering teams at OpenINF, with a specific focus on work that increases the productivity of those teams.
 We are part of the [Release and Productivity meta-team][].